 Market Status: Discontinued; replaced w/the similar "Blaze 140 SL"

-In a Nutshell: High power Cree XLamp XRE beam-throwing LED; navigation-quality beam superior to older generation 2.4W halogen lights; a recommended light from prior years, but superseeded in every respect by the lower priced MEC Quattro.
+In a Nutshell: High power Cree XLamp XRE beam-throwing LED; navigation-quality beam superior to older generation 2.4W halogen lights; a recommended light from prior years, but superseeded in every respect by current offerings, including the MEC Quattro.

 I was happily using my 2.4W Cateye HL-500II micro halogen as my small headlight for the better part of a decade.
 It worked well for both for what it was, and for the technology of the day.